ashwani89n/TripOTrail/README.md

 ## Features:
 Planning Phase
-[x] Discovery Tools: The platform facilitates the discovery of attractions, accommodations, and dining options through relevant APIs.
+* [x] Discovery Tools: The platform facilitates the discovery of attractions, accommodations, and dining options through relevant APIs.
-[x] Destination Management: Users can add destinations, create timelines, and establish budgets for effective journey design.
+* [x] Destination Management: Users can add destinations, create timelines, and establish budgets for effective journey design.
-[x] Document Management: Users can upload essential travel documents and set alerts for important reminders.
+* [x] Document Management: Users can upload essential travel documents and set alerts for important reminders.
-[x] Collaborative Planning: Travelers can invite others to participate in planning, fostering group input and shared itinerary adjustments.
+* [x] Collaborative Planning: Travelers can invite others to participate in planning, fostering group input and shared itinerary adjustments.
 Tracking Phase
-[x] Real-Time Monitoring: Users can monitor their planned destinations and activities in real-time.
+* [x] Real-Time Monitoring: Users can monitor their planned destinations and activities in real-time.
-[x] Journey Overview: After the trip, users receive a comprehensive overview detailing all visitedl ocations and experiences.
+* [x] Journey Overview: After the trip, users receive a comprehensive overview detailing all visitedl ocations and experiences.
-[x] Expense Tracking: Allows users to track spending and streamline bill-splitting .
+* [x] Expense Tracking: Allows users to track spending and streamline bill-splitting .
-[x] Customizable Itineraries: Users can adapt their plans based on real-time insights.
+* [x] Customizable Itineraries: Users can adapt their plans based on real-time insights.
-[x] Notifications: Alerts for changes to reservations, local events, or weather updates keep travelers informed.
+* [x] Notifications: Alerts for changes to reservations, local events, or weather updates keep travelers informed.

-## Project Tech Stack
-[x] Frontend: React
-[x] Backend: Node.js
-[x] Database: PostgreSQL
-[x] Version Control: GitHub
-[x] Wireframes: Figma

 Time spent: 72 hours spent in total